realworldocaml/book/book/imperative-programming/README.md

     Out_channel.flush stdout
 ```

-We can build this program using `dune` and run it.
-You'll see that it
+We can build this program using `dune` and run it (though you'll need
+to add a `dune-project` and `dune` file, as described in [Files
+Modules and
+Programs](files-modules-and-programs.html#files-modules-and-programs){data-type=xref}).
+You'll
-prompts you for input, as follows:
+see that it prompts you for input, as follows:

 ```
-$ dune build time_converter.bc
+$ dune exec ./time_converter.exe
-$ ./_build/default/time_converter.bc
 Pick a timezone:
 ```